-When I co-directed an Ayurvedic cancer center with Deepak Chopra, one of my jobs was to train and certify medical doctors in Ayurveda.
+When I co-directed an Ayurvedic center with Deepak Chopra, one of my jobs was to train and certify medical doctors in Ayurveda.
 My students were constantly telling me, “We were never taught such details about the lymphatic system!”
-They knew it was a place where cancers reside and were taught to remove cancerous lymph nodes, but the purpose of this system was never really discussed.
+They knew it was a place where impurities reside and were taught the medical treatments, but the purpose of this system was never really discussed.

 Treating the Cause

-In the west, when we go to the doctor for a blood test and are told we have high cholesterol, we are prescribed a statin drug to lower the cholesterol and prevent heart disease.
-However this doesn’t treat the cause of the high cholesterol.
+In the West, when we go to the doctor for a blood test and are told we have high cholesterol, we are prescribed a statin drug to lower the cholesterol and prevent heart disease.
+However this doesn’t address why you have high cholesterol in the first place.
 While lowering cholesterol is important, combining western medicine strategies with natural strategies including lifestyle and diet is also important.

-The most important question that often eludes western medicine is, “What is the cause of high cholesterol?”
-The cause may be related to excess stress, which causes poor drainage of the lymphatic system.
+One of the most important questions that often eludes western medicine is, “What is the cause of cholesterol imbalances?”
+The cause may be related to excess stress, which leads to poor drainage of the lymphatic system.
 This system drains waste from the blood and just about every other cell in your body.
 Doesn’t it make sense that if we measure the blood as it goes into the cell, we should also measure the filtered blood plasma or lymph as it leaves the cell?
 The ability for the blood to enter and leave a cell and intracellular spaces as lymphatic fluid is one of the most important processes in the human body.
-Without it, we would die in just a few hours!

 Your lymph is your body’s biggest drain – keep it unclogged!